Criobe/documentation/docs/user-guide/data-preparation/2-two-stage-banggai.md

 ### Step 2.7: Annotate Corals on Warped Images

 1. Open a job in the auto-created segmentation task
-2. Model automatically runs and adds coral polylines (wait ~10-30 sec, then refresh)
+2. Model automatically runs and adds coral polygons (wait ~10-30 sec, then refresh)
 3. Review and correct predictions (see Guide A Step 4.5 for correction workflow)
 4. Save frequently (`Ctrl+S`)
 5. Mark job as complete when done